LMBishop/MoneyPouch/README.md

 * [SpigotMC](https://www.spigotmc.org/resources/21905/)
 * [Songoda](https://songoda.com/marketplace/product/540)

-Alternatively, you can build MoneyPouch via Gradle from source using ``gradlew build``.
+Alternatively, you can build MoneyPouch via Gradle from source using ``gradlew shadowJar``.

 ### Maven
 You can include MoneyPouch in your project using [JitPack](https://jitpack.io/#LMBishop/MoneyPouch):